rubensbraz/LogicPaper/README.md

 ## 📖 Overview

-**DocGenius** is a tool designed to automate document creation workflows.
+**LogicPaper** is a tool designed to automate document creation workflows.
 It takes structured data from Excel files and populates Microsoft Office templates (`.docx`, `.pptx`) using a custom Jinja2-based templating system.

 Developed with **FastAPI** and **Docker**, it provides a web-based dashboard for managing batch jobs and includes a headless LibreOffice integration for converting generated documents into PDF format.
 It is suitable for generating contracts, reports, certificates, and presentations at scale.